Rubarion/facial_recognition/README.md

 **facial_recognition** aims to be the most effective face recognition [library](https://pypi.org/project/facial-recognition/) for python that you can install with a single command

 ```
 pip install facial_recognition
 ```
 After that, you need to download and setup the model file used for recognition by running the following command (Even if you dont do this now, the model file will be downloaded the first time you run this library)

 ```
 facial_recognition-setup
 ```

 In case this results in an error, you need to manually download the model file to the path where facial_recognition is installed( Usually on Windows its in C:\Users\user\AppData\Local\Programs\Python\Python312\Lib\site-packages\facial_recognition) using wget on Linux and Invoke-WebRequest on Windows

 ```
 Invoke-WebRequest https://huggingface.co/Rubarion/facial_recognition_model/resolve/main/arcface.onnx -OutFile arcface.onnx
 ```

 (The model file is a single file of around 130Mb in size.
 Currently this has to be downloaded serparately as pypi has a limit of 100Mb for the total pacakage size.
 If and when pypi allows me to bundle the model file along with the code, you only need to run `pip install facial_recognition`)

 **Works the same on all Operating systems be it Windows,Linux or Mac and also installs the same on all**

 **Adding Known faces to the database**

 Just copy a preferably high definition camera facing and face clearly visible single photo of each person you want recognized to a folder and rename it with the name of that person.
-Afte you have copied and renamed all known faces in this manner, Run the following command from inside the folder (open the folder and then right click shell/terminal)
+After you have copied and renamed all known faces in this manner, Run the following command from inside the folder (open the folder and then right click shell/terminal)

 ```